-When a part of the earth’s surface suddenly trembles as a result of some event happening inside the earth, it is called an earthquake.
+When an event occurs inside the earth, causing a sudden trembling of a part of the earth’s surface, it is known as an earthquake.
 According to Barchester, “Earthquake is the vibration of the surface which arises in the short-term disturbance of the elastic or gravity equilibrium of the surface or the rocks below it.”

-Earthquake waves propagate outwards from a center.
-The power of earthquake waves spreading from the center gradually decreases in all directions.
-It consists of several movements one after the other which gradually come to an end.
-In this, trees, upper parts of temples, and tall objects are known to move back and forth.
-In addition to undulating motions in earthquakes, subsidence of surface production is often found.
-The sound of thunder is also heard from the land and atmosphere.
+Earthquake waves spread outwards from a center, and their power gradually decreases in all directions.
+The earthquake consists of several movements, which come to an end gradually.
+During an earthquake, trees, upper parts of temples, and tall objects are known to move back and forth.
+In addition to undulating motions, earthquakes can also cause surface subsidence.
+Thunder-like sounds are also heard from the land and atmosphere during an earthquake.

 Major Effects of Earthquake

-4. Fault Actions- When there is pressure from opposite directions in the upper crust of the earth’s surface, it bends, but when the surface crust is hard or when the strength of the pressure is high, cracks burst at the place of bend in the upper crust. .
-When a crack breaks, the rocks of the crust move up or down depending on the extent of the crack.
-With this action, vibration is generated in the nearby area.
-The specialty of the earthquakes thus generated is that even after the major shock of the earthquake, short-term shocks continue for some time because the rocks keep wheezing for a long time after breaking.
+- Fault Actions: When there is pressure from opposite directions in the upper crust of the earth’s surface, it can bend and crack, causing rocks in the crust to move up or down depending on the extent of the crack.
+This action generates vibrations in the nearby area, and even after the major shock of the earthquake, short-term shocks continue for some time because the rocks keep moving for a while after breaking.

-5. The best gases of the earth- When the water reaches the earth’s womb, it reaches the hot rocks and immediately turns into language and the steam tries to go out.
-Whenever this action happens at a fast speed, due to their pressure, the surface starts shaking and a terrible earthquake occurs.
+- The Best Gases of the Earth: When the water reaches the earth’s crust, it reaches hot rocks and immediately turns into steam, which tries to escape.
+When this action happens quickly, the surface can start shaking and cause a powerful earthquake.

 Type of Earthquake

 There are many types of earthquakes, which are classified on different grounds.
 They are described below